slateci/slateci.github.io/_posts/2020-10-28-telegraf-monitoring.md

 When set to true, Telegraf will additionally write its metrics to stdout inside its container.
 This can be useful for debugging, but is not necessary.
 Set this as needed.

 The second parameter is `interval`.
-This controls the frequency at which Telegraf collects SNMP metrics.
+This controls the frequency at which Telegraf collects metrics.
 Specify your desired value here by combining an integer with a time unit.
 Valid time units include "ns", "us", "ms", "s", "m" and "h".
 For example, to collect metrics every five seconds, enter the following: